Henderson’s Spear: A Novel

-hendersons-spearLiv, a Canadian filmmaker, is writing from a Tahitian jail, piecing together her troubled past and her family’s buried history for the unknown daughter she gave up at birth.
-The search for her father, a pilot missing since the Korean War, has brought her to the Polynesian islands in the South Seas and landed her behind bars on a trumped-up murder charge.
-In the stillness of her cell, Liv ponders the secret journal of her ancestor Frank Henderson, who came to these same waters a century before on an extraordinary three-year voyage with Queen Victoria’s grandsons—Prince George (later George V) and his elder brother, Prince Eddy, who would die young and disgraced.
+Piecing together her troubled past and her family’s buried history for the daughter she gave up at birth, Olivia unearths the story of her ancestor Frank Henderson, who came to these waters a century before on a three-year voyage with Queen Victoria’s grandsons—Prince George (later George V) and his elder brother, Prince Eddy, who would die young and disgraced.

 Reviews